SGpp/DisCoTec/README.md

 What is this project about?
 ---------------------------
 This project contains the __distributed combigrid module__.
-It also contains the other SG++ modules from the release 2.0 version, because the build system expects some of them.
-I think this will simplify future merging.
-Note, however, the only module which is to be further developed and maintained in this project is the distributedcombigrid module.
-If you want to work on the "classical" SG++ modules, you should get access to the corresponding project.

 Important:
 ----------
-Please do only push changes to the master branch which are of general nature.
-Please put anything that is specific to a certain application, e.g., GENE or DUNE, into an own branch.
-Furthermore, please create new branches to develop new features, e.g. fault-tolerance functionality.
+Please do use feature branches in development.

 Guidelines
 ---------